wlwanpan/AequilibriumP1/README.md

 	1. [9, 0, 0, 0, 0, 9] can fit 2 castle at index of [1-2] and [3-4].
 	2. [0, 8, 8, 8, 8, 5] can fit 2 castle at index of [1-2] and [3-4].

 Note: For a piece of land to be considered as a valley or peak, it must have a minimum height of, **minPeakValHeight** [default set to 2].
-And no must be a positive interger.
+And the piece of land must be a positive interger.